Fathers' rights movement: No-fault divorce

 Stephen Baskerville states that laws establishing no-fault divorce did not stop at removing the requirement that grounds be cited for a divorce, so as to allow for divorce by "mutual consent"; it also allows either spouse to end the marriage without any agreement or fault by the other.
 Phyllis Schlafly states that no-fault divorce should be referred to as unilateral divorce.

 Stephen Baskerville states that laws establishing no-fault divorce can be seen as one of the boldest social experiments in modern history that have effectively ended marriage as a legal contract.
 He states that it is not possible to form a binding agreement to create a family, adding that government officials can, at the request of one spouse, end a marriage over the objection of the other.
 He states that no-fault divorce has left fathers with no protection against what he describes as the confiscation of their children.

 Baskerville states that fault has entered through the back door in the form of child custody hearings, and that the forcibly divorced spouse ("defendant") is presumed guilty.
 Similarly, other members of the fathers' rights movement believe that men fail to get appropriate recognition of their innocence as a result of no-fault divorce.
-Baskerville describes a proposed amendment of no-fault divorce laws that would create a rebuttable presumption that custody of any minor children be awarded to the respondent [who is innocent or does not wish to divorce] regardless of gender.
-He also notes the predictions of Tim O'Brien, the author of the proposed amendment, who states that the proposed amendment would result in a plummeting divorce rate and reduced negative consequences for children.

 Stephen Baskerville proposes "reasonable limits" on no-fault divorce when children are involved.
 Some members of the FRM support the end of the no-fault principle in child custody and divorce decisions.
 Some members of the fathers' rights movement state that the availability of divorce should also be limited.